Cyanide is one of the most famous poisons — from spy novels to murder mysteries, it’s developed a reputation for causing an almost immediate death.

 - the dose

 There are two different ways you can experience cyanide exposure.
 Acute cyanide poisoning has immediate, often life-threatening effects.
 Chronic cyanide poisoning results from exposure to smaller amounts over time.

 Acute cyanide poisoning

 When it does occur, symptoms are sudden and severe.
 You may experience:

 - loss of consciousness

 If you suspect that you or a loved one is experiencing acute cyanide poisoning, seek immediate emergency medical attention.
 This condition is life-threatening.

 Chronic cyanide poisoning

-Chronic cyanide poisoning can occur if you’re exposed to 20 to 40 parts per million (ppm) of hydrogen cyanide gas over a substantial period of time.
+Chronic cyanide poisoning can occur if you’re exposed to

 Symptoms are often gradual and increase in severity as time goes on.